rezer0dai/rezer0dai.github.io/_posts/2019-08-10-info-cycle-sim-gan.md

 However, with this loss, one need to be careful to not let it saturate as it seems it easily happen.
 To avoid that batch should be composed of aproximatelly same ratio of images of different labels, and similarity should be measured in between same labels only.
 If labels are not available then mean over all sampes shoud do the job.
 To be noted, with my experiments i have [GP penalty](https://arxiv.org/abs/1704.00028), or rather its variant [DRAGAN](https://arxiv.org/abs/1705.07215), on by default..

 ## Artifacts in code and tries
  - at first I misunderstood exploration strategy for GANs, in fact I was thinking it have none.. and so I added option to have multiple generators with [Noisy Networks](https://arxiv.org/abs/1706.10295) heads as exploration method (check my [rewheeler project](https://rezer0dai.github.io/rewheeler)).
 On the other hand, later I realized that z-noise vector do exactly that job of exploration!
-Well at least in standard GAN, no actually in CycleGAN alike approaches where it I maybe worth to experiment with, so i left it implemented in my code
+Well at least in standard GAN, no actually in CycleGAN alike approaches where it is maybe worth to experiment with, so i left it implemented in my code
  - While training with z-noise vector, for me sounds interesting to train same z-noise batch with several different real batches.
 Where intuition follows, that during training i dont want to fit random noise to particular real batch distribution as i dont know if that is optimal match, but instead i want to train same noise with few different real batches, before i move to next random z-noise vector.
  - as idea of training critic more often than generator sounds really interesting to me, i opt-in to framework.
 On the other side i allows critic to have smaller batches than generator for trainig but not the other way around, wich may be interesting to experiment with as well
  - follows from my rewheeler poject, i left code in framework to experiment with having multiple citics too